alanthejudoka/docs/docs/development/aws.md

 ## Scripts

 There are a few scripts for both Bailey and the documentation.

+## Deploy to live site

+To deploy to live site follow these instructions

+1. Make sure the bailey origin main branch is updated with desired content
+2. Go to "Actions" in the Github repo
+3. Click "Update Server Code"
+4. Click "Run Workflow"
+5. Click the green button "Run Workflow"

+Updates should now be live!